 Adjacent to the Great Smoky Mountains, WCU has a commitment to the rich traditions of the Appalachian and Cherokee cultures.
 Its Mountain Heritage Center, Cherokee Center, and the online archives of Hunter Library's Digital Collections reflect this influence—at the same time providing irreplaceable educational resources for the region.

 The Millennial Initiative, doubling the size of the campus in 2005, is a growing knowledge enterprise zone where university faculty and students, private industry, and government partners conduct research and development into scientific and technological innovations that have commercial applications.
 WCU continues its promise to the region by giving students intensive, hands-on educational opportunities while simultaneously promoting economic development.

-Also see Bells in the Valley, a video originally produced for WCU's Centennial.
-Available for those with WCU credentials on the Panopto site.
+Also see Bells in the Valley a video on the history of WCU originally produced for the Centennial in 1989.

 Photos courtesy of Western Carolina University.
 Please contact Hunter Library Special and Digital Collections for permission to use or reprint any images at (828) 227-7474.